puppetlabs/workshop-bolt-compliance/exercises/02-downloading-the-bolt-project.md

 ## Steps

-- Clone or download from the above link.
+- Clone or download zip from the above link.

 - Place into a ‘boltshop’ directory where you like or extract where you like and rename directory to 'boltshop'.